- Working at the Phoenix Zoo

 Employment Opportunities in Food Service and Retail:

-Event Network – Retail Store Positions within the Zoo:
+Event Network – Retail Store Positions within the Zoo

 Any interest in Retail store positions should be addressed to our Retail Store Partner – Event Network.
 Please call 602.914.4307 or Event Network online for more information.

-GO Concession and Event Network employees are not employed by the Phoenix Zoo and do not receive the Arizona Center for Nature Conservation benefits package.
+Event Network employees are not employed by the Phoenix Zoo and do not receive the Arizona Center for Nature Conservation benefits package.